Mayurji/Mayurji/README.md

 ## Hi there !
 I am Mayur :)

-   * I start my day as Data Scientist📈👨🏼‍💼 and end my day with Deep Learning Research📚 at night.
+   * I start my day as Data Scientist📈👨🏼‍💼.
-   * I read DL research papers in my free time.
+   * I read DL research papers 📚 in my free time.
    * I am open to collaboration on projects in ML and DL.
    * I am an Avid Reader📖.
    * I believe in Hard work and always open to learning✍🏻.